The luckiest girl in the world…

 I graduated with a Bachelor’s degree in business and I did get a real job – a good one.
 In 1990, I had a career as a Human Resources Director for a high tech computer firm but I still had this itch that there was something else out there for me.
 When my parents moved to Cape May, I fell in love with this seaside town and then I knew this is where I wanted to be.
 So I quit my job, purchased a pro camera, sold the house, packed up the cats and headed to Cape May.
 Scary as it seems now, I never looked back.
 Today my historic carriage house is my corporate headquarters, the beach is my workspace and every day is casual Friday.

 My passion was always photographing people, so it was only natural that I became a portrait artist.
 Meeting interesting people and sharing in the special times of their lives has always been a privilege for me.
 Through my lens, I’ve witnessed as couples married, children were born and families grew.
-And along the way so many clients become my friends.
+And along the way so many clients became my friends.

 Today I continue to create portrait art for my clients and I love what I do everyday.
 My other love is travel.
 In our winter months my favorite Guy and I travel to places near and far meeting and photographing interesting people, countries and cultures.
 (You can view some of my travel images in the blog section.)